Mask of Tutankhamun

 (Thou art) in front of the Osiris (Tutankhamun).
 He sees thanks to thee, thou guidest him to the goodly ways, thou smitest for him the confederates of Seth so that he may overthrow thine enemies before the Ennead of the Gods in the great Castle of the Prince, which is in Heliopolis … the Osiris, the King of Upper Egypt Nebkheperure [Tutankhamun’s throne-name], deceased, given life by Re.”

-The Discovery of Tutankhamun Mask
+The Discovery of the Mask

 Champollion’s breakthrough in 1822 unlocked the civilization’s rich written archive, while Carter’s discovery offered an unadulterated view of pharaonic opulence.

 When archaeologist Howard Carter held up a candle to peer inside on November 26, 1922, the light glinted on golden objects.
-This tomb, belonging to king Tutankhamun, would soon become the most famous ancient Egyptian discovery of all time.

-Was it made for somebody else?
+Was mask of Tutankhamun made for somebody else?

 “A recent analysis of the mask’s construction by the Egyptologist Nicholas Reeves suggests that its face section, representing an idealised portrait of the young Tutankhamun, replaced an earlier one.
 If this was the case, the mask originally belonged to someone else.